Drips Privacy Policy

 Even if the primary processing purposes have been achieved, further processing of your personal data may take place, in particular if this is necessary to fulfill a legal obligation and/or to protect our rights.
 This includes the following purposes in particular:

-- Where longer retention is necessary to preserve evidence, we perform an annual review to determine whether the purpose still exists.
+- Fulfillment of statutory obligations, retention and documentation periods specified there are up to ten years.
+Where longer retention is necessary to preserve evidence, we perform an annual review to determine whether the purpose still exists.

 - Preservation of evidence, taking into account the statute of limitations.